umm/cafu_timer/README.md

 }
 ```

-Attach TimerGauge on your image which fills image
+Attach TimerGauge or TimerText on your image or text.
-Now you created your timer gauge!
+That's all you have to do to use timer.

 ## License